 What is a test strategy document?

-A test strategy document is a detailed guidebook for quality assurance processes in the company.
+A test strategy document is a detailed guidebook for a company's quality assurance processes.
 It lists the objectives, procedures, tools, and rules to provide comprehensive product testing.
 If a company manages multiple projects, this framework serves as the standard for all of them.

 A test strategy typically isn't part of the SDLC documentation; it's a high-level artifact that can be created at any point in the company's operations and generally doesn't change much over time.